Electrical Shock Attorneys in Houston

 When an accident involves electricity, the results are oftentimes very serious injuries or even death.
-Contact with electricity is traumatic and the passage of an electrical current through the body can be fatal and usually involves burns, abnormal heart rhythm, and unconsciousness.
+Contact with electricity is traumatic, and the passage of an electrical current through the body can be fatal.
+Common electrical shock injuries usually involve burns, abnormal heart rhythm, and unconsciousness.
 The ramifications of these injuries can last a lifetime, making it imperative for victims to seek indemnity for their suffering.

-At The Ammons Law Firm, we have years of experience representing individuals that have suffered from such injuries.
-Connecting with a Houston electrical shock accident attorney is more than merely seeking compensation for your painful experience.
-It’s about moving your life forward; Our Ammons Law Firm attorneys are proud of our ability to help victims in these personal injury cases.
+At The Ammons Law Firm LLP, we have years of experience representing individuals that have suffered from such injuries.
+Connecting with a Houston electrical shock attorney is more than merely seeking compensation for your painful experience—it’s about moving your life forward.
+We are proud of our ability to help victims in these personal injury cases.

-Each year about 1000 accidents involve electric shock and even non-fatal shocks can cause severe and permanent injury.
+Each year, about 1,000 accidents involve electric shock.
+Even non-fatal shocks can cause severe and permanent injuries.
 The severity of electrical shock incidents depends on many circumstances.
 For instance, getting shocked by low-voltage equipment is usually far less damaging than direct exposure to a high-voltage power transmission line.
-Factors such as how wet your skin was, what type of current was involved and how long the shock lasted all play roles in the outcome.
+Factors such as how wet your skin was, what type of current was involved, and how long the shock lasted all play roles in the outcome.

 After being shocked, you may lose consciousness, experience seizures or have difficulty breathing.
 You might also become confused or feel like your heart is beating out of rhythm.
 It’s critical to seek immediate medical attention after such events, but incapacitated victims may have to rely on those around them to render such aid.

 Electrical shock incidents can happen almost anywhere, not just around power equipment.
-In Texas, history has proven that from outdoor recreation areas, schools, refineries, and restaurants, this type of injury is a constant hazard.
+In Texas, history has proven that from outdoor recreation areas to schools to refineries to restaurants, this type of injury is a constant hazard.

 Does this mean that victims should just accept being shocked as an inescapable danger of modern life?
 No, because there’s a right and wrong way to do things.
 Many of the shock incidents that become Texas tragedies are preventable, and survivors deserve answers.